Asharalikhan4/Operating-Systems-Notes/Notes.md

 # Lec 05 : User threada vs kernal threads
 - <b>User managed threads</b> - The threads created by a process and the kernel is not aware about the threads and the process manages the threads.
 - <b>Kernel managed threads</b> - Managed by kernel and kernel is aware of everything going on.
+- Differnce between
 ![example image](/images/lec5notes.png "Example image")

+# Lec 06 : Introduction to process
+- <b>Program</b> - A program is something that is reside in your hard-disk. it is a file.
+- <b>Process</b> - A process is a program in execution